-Fill out this form to receive more information.
+Fill out this form to receive the workshop.

 This workshop is designed for those of us who love to explore, stretch ourselves in new ways, and are ready to write.
 In this writing workshop, we’ll partake in four transformative activities that will enable us to express ourselves and create.
 Whether you’re looking to write an article, pen a memoir, or simply try something new, this workshop will help you open the door and surprise yourself by the story you’re holding within.